huggingface/diffusers/docs/source/en/api/pipelines/animatediff.md

 AnimateDiff works with a MotionAdapter checkpoint and a Stable Diffusion model checkpoint.
 The MotionAdapter is a collection of Motion Modules that are responsible for adding coherent motion across image frames.
 These modules are applied after the Resnet and Attention blocks in Stable Diffusion UNet.

-In the following we give a simple example of how to use a *MotionAdapter* checkpoint with Diffusers for inference based on StableDiffusion-1.4/1.5.
+The following example demonstrates how to use a *MotionAdapter* checkpoint with Diffusers for inference based on StableDiffusion-1.4/1.5.

 ```python
 import torch